Putnikvw/manage_contacts/README.md

 # REST API example application

 This is a test application providing a REST API to create contact.
+By default generate 10 contacts and you can try to do requests
 # REST API

 The REST API to the example app is described below.